 4.2 Vegan and Vegetarian Options

-If you’re looking for plant-based alternatives, you can opt for veggie patties made from black beans, lentils, or a store-bought meat substitute.
-Prepare them similarly by shaping the mix into patties and air frying them until heated through and crispy on the outside.
+If you’re not doing meat, try veggie patties made from black beans, lentils, or a store-bought meat substitute.
+Shape them same as beef patties and air fry until they’re hot and a little crispy outside.

 4.3 Regional Inspiration